SCCM Software Distribution Troubleshooting

 Program Failed with Runtime Exceeded Error:

 1. The “Maximum allowed run time” set in program properties is too short for the installation to complete.
-The default time is 120 minutes and it should be fine with most of the deployment.
+The default time is 120 minutes, and it should be fine with most of the deployment.

 SCCM program maximum allowed run time

-3. There may be an issue with installation package which might be getting stuck in middle.
-Try to install the package manually to identify any possible issue with package.
-4. Select “Allow users to interact with this program” checkbox in program properties and deploy to test machine, check if you are getting any prompt during installation.
+4. Select the “Allow users to interact with this program” checkbox in program properties and deploy to the test machine, check if you are getting any prompts during installation.

-Program is waiting for Service Window availability
+The program is waiting for the service window availability

 Maintenance Windows provide administrators with a way to define a period of time that limits when changes can be made on the system that are members of a collection.
-You will see the similar details in Execemgr.log when a Service window is not available.
+You will see similar details in Execemgr.log when a Service window is not available.
 You can also refer to ‘ServiceWindowsManager.log’ for more specific information about Maintenance Windows.

-Succesfully raised SoftDistWaitingForServiceWindowEvent event for program Test Program1
+Successfully raised SoftDistWaitingForServiceWindowEvent event for program Test Program1

 Execution Request for advert ADV00001 package PKG00001 program Test Program1 state change from Ready to WaitingServiceWindow execmgr

-Program waiting for content for long time
+Program waiting for content for a long time

 Execution Request for package program state change from WaitingDependency to waitingcontent

-Refer to the below article to know the details about Content Monitoring and validation
+Refer to the article below to know the details about Content Monitoring and validation

 Program failed with Exit Code 1603 – A fatal error occurred during installation

-The error code 1603 is a generic windows installer error code.
-This error indicates that a problem occurred during installation and there can be various reason behind failure.
-The error code 1603 is most difficult to check out.
-The best option to troubleshoot error 1603 to use MSI verbose logging.
+The error code 1603 is a generic Windows Installer error code.
+This error indicates that a problem occurred during installation, and there can be various reasons behind the failure.
+The error code 1603 is the most difficult to troubleshoot.
+The best option to troubleshoot error 1603 is to use MSI verbose logging.
 You need to re-run the setup with verbose logging enabled.
-You can follow the similar steps listed below. -Generate verbose log using below command.
-This command will create a verbose log file which offers a lot of information about the installation.
-Msiexec /i \setup.msi /l*v c:\temp\msi.log – Open log file in a text editor such as Notepad and review carefully.
-The below article describe few tricks which you can use to quickly identify failure reason from verbose log. https://blogs.msdn.microsoft.com/astebner/2005/08/01/how-to-locate-the-cause-of-error-code-1603-in-a-verbose-msi-log-file/ ·
+You can follow the similar steps listed below.

 Error: Software Distribution Site Settings for the client are missing from WMI